CS 455 Style Guidelines

 presented in lecture (and used in all lecture examples) or the style

-feature will help you with indentation too.
+support that will help you with indentation too.

-- indent each level 2, 3, or 4 spaces.
-Whichever of those you
+- indent each level 3 spaces.

 use informative identifier names (for functions, variables, classes,

 365).
 (The lack of this is called "using magic numbers".)